karbolak/LOGComments_ItML_finalproject/README.md

 - [x] Metrics
 - [x] Codebase cleanup
 - [x] one-hot encoding not by sklearn
+- [ ] regularisation to combat overfitting

+Okay, it seems that we are not using cv for adjustments, and k-fold.
+Problem -> the learning curves are fucked up.
+We should implement regularisation.
+We no longer rely on artifacts saved, we should fix it.
+We have to cleanup the whale of logreg, split in etc.
+Parameter tuning etc.

 Results from the first run:
 Accuracy: 0.77